 Jump to topic

 A TheraTapper is a device used in Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+Which is a form of psychotherapy that treats people with trauma.
 It is also commonly used in DNMS (Developmental Needs Meeting Strategy) therapy.

-The device consists of a control box and two pulsers, which are connected by six-foot wires.
+The TheraTapper kit consists of a control box and two pulsers, which are connected by six-foot wires.
 Vibration from the pulsers creates tactile stimulations in the brain and has been shown to have a positive effect on several mental health and addiction disorders.

 TheraTappers use alternating bilateral stimulation (ABS) of the brain to achieve EMDR.
 This mimics REM sleep by stimulating bi-lateral eye-movements, which changes maladaptive neural networks.
 In essence, it facilitates communication across the two hemispheres of the brain to help process traumatic events.

 Anxiety, post-traumatic stress disorder (PTSD), drug addiction, and alcoholism can all be treated using ABS and EMDR.

 TheraTappers and EMDR treatment have several impactful mental and physical health benefits for patients.
 They help with:

 TheraTapper EMDR tools treat drug and alcohol addiction by addressing the root causes of these conditions, such as traumatic memories.
 This helps create new adaptive behaviors that will minimize the desire for drug or alcohol consumption and help to manage typically intense withdrawal symptoms.
 TheraTappers are most effective when used along with cognitive behavioral therapy (CBT) in a rehab setting.

 When treating patients who suffer from addiction, it is essential to address any traumatic events or touchpoints that could be leading to addictive behaviors.
 Addressing these issues is necessary for a full recovery from addiction.